drabate/cordova-plugin-stripe-google-pay/README.md

 -   Initiates the payment journey for the user to complete.
 -   `totalPrice` must be a string representation of the total price - e.g. for £10.78, it would be `10.78`
 -   `currency` must be a valid ISO 4217 currency code for the transaction
--   Resolves when the journey is complete, with the stripe token
+-   Resolves when the journey is complete, with the payment data (stripeToken, shipping address and billing address)
 -   Rejects if an error occurs

 ## Switch to PRODUCTION